matomo-org/developer-documentation/docs/Hooks.md

 the [API.Request.dispatch.end](#) event, however that event requires event handlers check if the plugin name and method name are correct before modifying the output.

-Parameters:
+Callback Signature:
+<pre><code>$endHookParams</code></pre>
-- mixed $returnedValue The value returned from the API method.
+- `mixed` `$returnedValue` The value returned from the API method.
 This will not be a rendered string, but an actual object.
-For example, it could be a [DataTable](#).- array $extraInfo An array holding information regarding the API request.
+For example, it could be a [DataTable](#).
+- `array` `$extraInfo` An array holding information regarding the API request.
 Will contain the following data: - **className**: The name of the namespace-d class name of the API instance that&#039;s being called. - **module**: The name of the plugin the API request was dispatched to. - **action**: The name of the API method that was executed. - **parameters**: The array of parameters passed to the API method.

-Callback Signature:
-<pre><code>$endHookParams</code></pre>

 #### API.getReportMetadata